 "It's true that Mr. Grotke and OIG counsel acted with IDR administrators for Judge Sharp to abbreviate the PX 45 tape in their ongoing attempt to get you terminated by the Purdue trustees.
-You should know that Senator Lugar by his connections to Chicago Heights took care of the GAO review, committed or not."
-November 3, 1989, Bruce Umminger, NSF Division Director (Cellular Bioscience), premonished, first in a telephone call and, then, by letter in response to Fong's inquiry, the MacLauchlan murder upon State Director Luse's (Lugar) commitment of a GAO review of the $48,903.81 paid to revenue and OIG officers in furtherance of the Calvin cycle.The Calvin cycle originated from Purdue's collaboration with MIT on installing the Blue-Book formula for federal re-imbursements paid to university foundations for federally funded research grants and loan contracts.
+You should know that Senator Lugar's connections by his Chief-of-Staff Mitch Daniels to Chicago Heights took care of the GAO review, committed or not."
+November 3, 1989, Bruce Umminger, NSF Division Director (Cellular Biosciences), premonished, first in a telephone call and, then, by letter in response to Fong's inquiry, the MacLauchlan murder upon State-Director Luse's (Lugar) commitment of a GAO review of the $48,903.81 paid to revenue and OIG officers in furtherance of the Calvin cycle.The Calvin cycle originated from Purdue's collaboration with MIT on installing the Blue-Book formula for federal re-imbursements paid to university foundations for federally funded research grants and loan contracts.

 In the 1950's Purdue trustees initiated an ambitious program to use federal re-imbursement moneys paid to Purdue Research Foundation from PCDF's (Purdue-Calumet Development Foundation) multi-million dollar East Chicago Loan and Grant Contract to invest in the Munster Plains development (the Lawler tract).

 On Oct.
 30, 1989, upon a report by Don MacLauchlan of Judge Allen Sharp's abbreviation of the PX 45 tape to take matter from it, State Director Keith Luse (Lugar) committed a GAO review of Posner's simple plan.
 MacLauchlan, who was vice-president of Carbon Reduction, sponsor for DCB 8822928, had personal knowledge of that plan.